The 3AM Wake-Up Fix: 8 Things That Actually Work

 This is the step most “sleep stacks” online completely ignore.
 So if your 3 a.m. wake-ups feel anxious or buzzy rather than calm-but-awake, glucose is the more likely culprit.
 The protocol I give clients:

-• Last meal 3 hours before bed.
+• Eat your last meal no less than 3 hours before bed.
 Eating closer to bedtime keeps glucose elevated into your sleep window, which sets up the rebound crash at 2 to 3 a.m.

-• Protein and fat at dinner.
+• Make sure your last meal has both protein and fat.
 A meal of 25 to 35 grams of protein plus a meaningful fat source (avocado, olive oil, fatty fish, full-fat dairy) blunts the glucose spike and prevents the crash.

-• No dessert as the last thing you eat.
+• Don’t have a big sweet dessert be the last thing you eat.
+Dessert as an appetizer?
+Yes please!
 If you want dessert, eat it WITH dinner so the protein and fat slow the absorption.
 A 9 p.m. cookie or piece of fruit after a small dinner is the most common single cause of 3 a.m. wake-ups I see.

-• Alcohol cap.
+• Have your last nightcap three hours before bed.
 Even one drink within 3 hours of bed measurably shortens deep sleep and triggers a 3 a.m. surge.
 Specifically, two drinks is enough to make most people wake.

 If you have a continuous glucose monitor (CGM) for any reason, watch your overnight glucose curve for a week.
 So the people who wake at 3 a.m. nearly always show a downward slope from 11 p.m. to 3 a.m., often dipping below 70 mg/dL right around when they wake.
 Once you see that on a graph, you stop forgetting to eat protein at dinner.